Multivariate LSTM-FCNs for Time Series Classification

 Traditional models, such as the naive logistic model (NL) and Fisher kernel learning (FKL) \cite{jaakkola2000discriminative}, show strong performance on a wide variety of time series classification problems.
 The NL logistic model is a linear logistic model that makes a prediction by summing the inner products between the model weights and feature vectors over time, which is followed by a softmax function \cite{pei2017multivariate}.
 The FKL model is effective on time series classification problems when based on Hidden Markov Models (HMM).
 Subsequently, the features or representation from the FKL model is used to train a linear SVM to make a final prediction. \cite{jaakkola2000discriminative,maaten2011learning}

 Another common approach for multivariate time series classification is by applying dimensional reduction techniques or by concatenating all dimensions of a multivariate time series into a univariate time series.
-Symbolic Representation for Multivariate Time Series (SMTS) \cite{SMTS} applies a random forest on the multivariate time series to partition it into leaf nodes, which are each represented by a word to form a codebook.
-These words are used with another random forest to classify the multivariate time series.
+Symbolic Representation for Multivariate Time Series (SMTS) \cite{SMTS} applies a random forest on the multivariate time series to partition it into leaf nodes, each represented by a word to form a codebook.
+Every word is used with another random forest to classify the multivariate time series.
 Learned Pattern Similarity (LPS) \cite{LPS} is a similar model that extracts segments from the multivariate time series.
 These segments are used to train regression trees to find dependencies between them.
 Each node is represented by a word.
 Finally, these words are used with a similarity measure to classify the unknown multivariate time series.
 Ultra Fast Shapelets (UFS) \cite{UFS} obtains random shapelets from the multivariate time series and applies a linear SVM or a Random Forest classifier.